What is a Guardian ad Litem in South Carolina?

 South Carolina law considers children incapable of representing themselves in family court matters.
 A guardian helps give a voice to children by explaining to the judge what the child desires or needs without him or her having to experience a potentially traumatic courtroom scene.

 Do You Need a South Carolina Family Law Attorney?

 Whether you’re facing a divorce or custody dispute, termination of parental rights and adoption, or another difficult family law issue, The Cate Law Firm is here to help.
-Please contact our experienced and compassionate South Carolina family law attorneys at your convenience to request a free and confidential review of your case.
+Please contact our experienced and compassionate South Carolina family law attorneys at your convenience to request a confidential review of your case.
 We would be happy to further discuss the role of the guardian ad litem at this appointment as well.
 We can be reached at (864) 585-4226 or by using our online contact form.